rozaimanyusoff/express-ts/SECURITY_RECOMMENDATIONS.md

   - `src/app.ts`
   - `src/p.auth/adms/authController.ts`

+- Implemented
+  - Hardened `tokenValidator`:
+    - No insecure fallback secret; responds 500 if `JWT_SECRET` is not set.
+    - Restricts verification to `HS256` algorithms only.
+    - Returns 401 consistently on invalid/expired tokens.
+    - Optional per-request DB session validation when `SINGLE_SESSION_ENFORCEMENT=true`.

-- Issues
+- Issues (remaining)
-  - `JWT_SECRET` has an insecure default fallback.
-  - Verification does not restrict algorithms.
-  - 400 is returned for invalid tokens instead of 401.
-  - Session enforcement is only done at login time; not re-checked per request.
-  - Many non-auth routers are mounted without `tokenValidator`.
+  - Many non-auth routers are mounted without `tokenValidator` by default.

 - Recommendations
   - Fail fast if `process.env.JWT_SECRET` is missing; never default to a literal.
   - Restrict algorithms on `jwt.verify` (e.g., `['HS256']`).
 Optionally validate `iss`/`aud` claims.
   - Return 401 on invalid/expired tokens with a consistent body (do not leak specifics).
-  - Optionally verify DB session token in `tokenValidator` (compare `decoded.session` with stored session).
-If single-session enforcement is enabled, reject mismatches.
+  - Verify DB session token in `tokenValidator` (compare `decoded.session` with stored session) when single-session enforcement is enabled.
+This is implemented.
   - Default-protect all `/api` routes: mount `tokenValidator` on `/api`, then explicitly allowlist public routes (login, register, reset flows, activation, refresh-token, email action links that must be public, etc.).

 - Example approach (pseudocode)